arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 As MicroPython is already running on the board, we don't need to compile and upload the code, we only need to provide the instructions (which is done via serial communication).

 ***When installing MicroPython on a board, it can only run MicroPython scripts, until we "uninstall" it.
 To put the board back in "normal mode" we need to reset the bootloader, which is a unique process for each board.
 These instructions are available in the [compatible boards](#micropython-compatible-boards) section in this article.
 Basically, you have to put the board in bootloader mode and upload any .ino sketch. ***

+## Arduino Lab for MicroPython Editor

+The [Arduino Lab for MicroPython](https://labs.arduino.cc/en/labs/micropython) is a lightweight editor designed for simple interaction between your computer and board.
+With it, you can select your port, load scripts, and use the REPL shell and more.

 ## OpenMV Editor